A Trichotomy for Regular Trail Queries: Enumeration

 \section{Enumeration}

-In this section we state that---using the algorithm from Theorem~\ref{theo:trichotomy}---the enumeration result from~\cite{Yen-ms71} transfers to the setting of enumerating trails matching $L$. \begin{theoremrep} Let $L$ be a regular language, $G$ be a graph and $(s,t)$ a pair of nodes in $G$.
-If NL $\neq$ NP, then one can enumerate trails from $s$ to $t$ that match $L$ in polynomial delay in data complexity if and only if $L \in \etract$. \end{theoremrep} \begin{proofsketch} The algorithm is an adaptation of Yen's algorithm~\cite{Yen-ms71} that enumerates the $k$ shortest simple paths for some given number $k$, similar to what was done by Martens and Trautner~\cite[Theorem 18]{MartensT-icdt18}.
-It uses the algorithm from Corollary~\ref{cor:output-shortest-paths} as a subprocedure. \end{proofsketch} \begin{toappendix} Notice that we cannot simply use the line graph construction and solve this problem for simple paths since the class of regular languages that is tractable for simple paths is a strict subset of \etract.
+In this section we state that---using the algorithm from Theorem~\ref{theo:trichotomy}---the enumeration result from~\cite{Yen-ms71} transfers to the setting of enumerating trails matching $L$. \begin{thm} Let $L$ be a regular language, $G$ be a multigraph and $(s,t)$ a pair of nodes in $G$.
+If NL $\neq$ NP, then one can enumerate trails from $s$ to $t$ that match $L$ in polynomial delay in data complexity if and only if $L \in \etract$. \end{thm} \begin{proof}[Proof sketch] The algorithm is an adaptation of Yen's algorithm~\cite{Yen-ms71} that enumerates the $k$ shortest simple paths for some given number $k$, similar to what was done by Martens and Trautner~\cite{MartensT-tods19}.
+It uses the algorithm from Corollary~\ref{cor:output-shortest-paths} as a subprocedure. \end{proof} Notice that we cannot simply use the line graph construction and solve this problem for simple paths since the class of regular languages that is tractable for simple paths is a strict subset of \etract.
 So this method would not, for example, solve the problem for $L = (ab)^*$.

 Instead, we can change Yen's algorithm~\cite{Yen-ms71} to work with trails instead of simple paths.
-The changes are straight forward: instead of deleting nodes, we only delete edges.
-In Algorithm~\ref{alg:yen} we changed Yen's algorithm to enumerate trails that match $L$.
-Note that we only need $L \in \etract$ to ensure that the subroutines in lines~\ref{alg:yen:3} and \ref{alg:yen:12} are in polynomial time.
+The changes are straightforward: instead of deleting nodes, we only delete edges.
+In Algorithm~\ref{alg:yen} we changed Yen's algorithm to enumerate $L$-labeled trails.
+Note that we only need $L \in \etract$ to ensure that the subroutines in lines~\ref{alg:yen:3} and~\ref{alg:yen:12} are in polynomial time.

-{\operatorname{target}} In the algorithm, $p[1,i]$ denotes the prefix of $p$ containing exactly $i$ edges and $\target(p)$ denotes the last node of $p$.